karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 .. http:post:: /0.9/{account}/users/{username}/reset_password

     Reset the password for this user.
 Note that this request needs no authentication credentials.
-A new password will be set and emailed to the email address that is associated with this user.
-See `Change User Password`_ how to change your password afterwards.
+An email with further instructions is sent to the email address associated with this user account.
+The user account itself will be disabled after a password request.
+A request for a password reset is valid for 12 hours.
+After that a new request has to be sent to reset the password and reactivate the account.

     :param account: The name of a account.
     :param username: The name of the user.
-    :status 204: The password was successfully reset.
+    :status 200: A password reset has been requested.

     **Example Request**: